hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 - acceptance of declaration
 - release of goods
-- notification of discharge of liability, that is the release of the guarantee which is in place thoughout the lifespan of the movement in order to cover the duties at risk during the movement of goods
+- notification of discharge of liability, that is the release of the guarantee which is in place throughout the lifespan of the movement in order to cover the duties at risk during the movement of goods

 Traders cannot interface directly with the NCTS to input or amend data or to access records and reference data, but simply exchange defined structured messages with the system.